 Edgerton Cemetery Layout and Monumental Inscriptions

 The layout and numbering scheme of the cemetery is not straightforward.
-Mike has prepared and alternative scheme and details can be found here.
+Mike prepared an alternative scheme and details can be found here.
 A method of cross reference to the burial records is under development by the society.

 Details that the Society Research Team can provide for Edgerton Burials & Memorial Inscriptions

 Submission of a name and years of birth (if available) and death will enable the Researcher to check the Burial Register.
 If the name is located then the details of the grave and all other names which the Register shows as being buried in that grave will be identified.Copies of this data can be provided at a cost of 25p per sheet.